Ode to Flight

 We are gathered here today to celebrate flight, not dwell upon its tragic missteps.
 But we promised you one detour into the heart of darkness, so here it is.

 United Airlines Flight 232 will always have a special significance for LabKitty.
-We were on that plane.
+I was on that plane.

-Granted, we were on it two days before it crashed, but still.
+Granted, I was on it two days before it crashed, but still.
 The cause of the accident was metal fatigue, so do the math.
-You add back a couple of canceled flights or otherwise put a dozen or so more hours on that #2 turbofan before July 17th and LabKitty might be paws-up in an Iowa cornfield rather than amusing you with our charming wiseassery.
+You add back a couple of canceled flights or otherwise put a dozen or so more hours on that #2 turbofan before July 17th and LabKitty might be paws-up in an Iowa cornfield rather than amusing you with my charming wiseassery.

 Brief recap for those unfamiliar with the incident: United 232 was a daily flight from Denver to Chicago.
 On July 19th, 1989, the center engine exploded mid-flight resulting in catastrophic damage to the aircraft's hydraulic system.
 The crew managed to limp the plane to an airport at Sioux City Iowa using only differential engine thrust to steer.
 WIthin moments of touchdown, the right wing dipped and snagged the ground, causing the DC-10 to cartwheel and break up, eventually coming to rest in a cornfield.